‘RHOA’ Cheating Scandal: Did Porsha Sleep With Phaedra Parks’ Ex Apollo Nida?

 Meanwhile, Burruss has never been shy about her sexuality, previously admitting to being intimate with a woman, while Williams has taken the stance her sexual past is her “personal business.”

-Initially, Williams staunchly denied all Burruss’ claims about the two of them, and insisted if she were ever into women the 40-year-old, former Grammy-winner would not be her type.
+Initially, Williams staunchly denied all Burruss’ claims about the two of them, and insisted if she was ever into women the 40-year-old, former Grammy-winner would not be her type.

 “If I did like a bi**h, you not my type — believe that,” she said.
 “I’m not into tea cups, short and stout, bi**h.”